mmckechney/SqlBuildManager/README.md

 The command line utility is geared more toward executing a build vs. creating the package itself.
 You can however extract a build package file from a DACPAC file using the `sbm scriptextract` command.
 This is useful if you are utilizing the recommended [data-tier application](https://docs.microsoft.com/en-us/sql/relational-databases/data-tier-applications/data-tier-applications?view=sql-server-2017)  method.

 A DACPAC can also be created directly from a target "Platinum Database" (why platinum? because it's even more precious than gold!).
-Using the `sbm threaded` and `sbm batch run` commands along with the `--platinumdbsource="<database name>"` and `--platinumserversource="<server name>"` the app will generate a DACPAC from the source database then can then be used to run a build directly on your target(s).
+Using the `sbm threaded run` and `sbm batch run` commands along with the `--platinumdbsource="<database name>"` and `--platinumserversource="<server name>"` the app will generate a DACPAC from the source database then can then be used to run a build directly on your target(s).

 ----